SFDO-Community-Sprints/summit-events-app-documentation/docs/Getting-Started/Installing.md

 3. Click on the "Public Access Settings" button at the top of the site definition page.
 4. On the Summit Events Profile page, click the Assigned Users button.
 5. Under the Full Name column, click on the Site Guest User name (which is a link).
-6. On the Summit Events Site Guest User page, scroll down to Permission Set Assignment and click the “Edit Assignments” button.
+6. On your Summit Events Site Guest User page, scroll down to Permission Set Assignment and click the “Edit Assignments” button.
 7. In the Available Permission Sets section, click on Summit Events Registrant and click the “Add” button.
 This will move it into the Enabled Permission Sets section.
 8. Click the “Save” button.